Large smooth twins from short lattice vectors: Smoothness Heuristics

 \subsection{Heuristics on the optimal twin}

 It is believed that the smoothness property in very short intervals is mutually independent.
 A more formal and general statement is conjectured which has only been proven in a small range~\cite{Martin1999AnAF}.
 This fact has been utilised in practice~\cite{costello2021sieving,sterner2025towards} owing to its accuracy for concrete instances.
-This would imply that the probability that two close integers of size $N$ are $N^{1/u}$-smooth is $\rho(u)^2$.
+This conjecture implies that the probability that two close integers of size $N$ are $N^{1/u}$-smooth is $\rho(u)^2$.
 Therefore, for large enough $N$, the number of $N^{1/u}$-smooth twins in the interval $[\frac{N}{2}, \frac{3N}{2}]$ is heuristically roughly $\rho(u)^2 N$.
 This means that if $\rho(u)^2 N = 1$, then we expect roughly one $N^{1/u}$-smooth twin of size $N$, and not many greater than $N$.
-This gives us the following heuristic on the optimal $B$-smooth twin, which we generalise to more than two consecutive smooth numbers.
+This gives us the following heuristic on the optimal $B$-smooth twin\iffullversion , which we generalise to more than two consecutive smooth numbers. \else .
+We will use this heuristic in combination with~\eqref{rho_approx} to prove Theorem~\ref{thm:opt}. \fi

-\begin{heuristic} Fix an integer $m \geq 2$ and a sequence of small positive integers $0 = a_0 < a_1 < \dots < a_{m-1} < m^{1+O(1)}$.
+\iffullversion \begin{heuristic} Fix an integer $m \geq 2$ and a sequence of small positive integers $0 = a_0 < a_1 < \dots < a_{m-1} < m^{1+O(1)}$.
 As $B \to \infty$, the largest integer $r$ such that $r+a_i$ are all $B$-smooth satisfies